jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   .. code-block:: python

-    NameError: name 'src.exceptions' is not defined
+    NameError: name 'src' is not defined

 * I add an `import statement`_ for the :ref:`module<ModuleNotFoundError>`